Zaovine Lake

 Zaovine Lake (Заовинско језеро) is an artificial lake in central-west Serbia, on the Tara Mountain.
 It was created on the Beli Rzav river as a reservoir for the Bajina Bašta II reversible hydro power plant.
-The lake, with its five bays, have been nicknamed the "Jewel of Tara".
+The lake, with its five bays, has been nicknamed the "Jewel of Tara".

 Location

 Zaovine Lake is located on the southern slopes of the Tara Mountain, in the direction of the Zvijezda mountain, which marks the border between Serbia and Bosnia and Herzegovina.
-It spreads out between the villages of Zaovine to the south-west and Mitrovac, major tourist resort on Tara, to the north-east.
+It spreads out between the villages of Zaovine to the south-west and Mitrovac, a major tourist resort on Tara, to the north-east.

 Origin

 Zaovine Lake was created between 1975 and 1983.
 The Beli Rzav river, one of tributaries of the Rzav river, was dammed with a 125 m high dam and an artificial lake was created as the reservoir for the Bajina Bašta II reversible hydroelectrical power plant (630 MW).
 It is connected to the Drina river.
-Vežanje, the central hamlet of the village of Zaovine and which gave name to the lake, was flooded by the reservoir.
+Vežanje, the central hamlet of the village of Zaovine which gave its name to the lake, was flooded by the reservoir.

 Characteristics

 The lake covers an area of 15 km2 and has five branches, or bays.
 When the Drina river has a high water level or during the rainy seasons, water from the Drina is pumped into the Zaovine Lake through an 8 km pipeline.
 During converse conditions, water runs back from the Zaovine Lake into the Drina, producing electricity by turning the turbines inside the pipeline.
 There are also five mini-lakes in the area (Spajića, Malo Zaovinsko, etc.) from which the water is also pumped into Zaovine Lake.
-At full capacity, stored water in the Zaovine alone allows for the Bajina Bašta hydro to operate for 20 days.
+At full capacity, the water stored in the Zaovine alone allows for the Bajina Bašta hydro to operate for 20 days.

 The road connecting Zaovine and Mitrovac bounds the northern side of the lake.
 The shores of the lake are seeing increasing numbers of visitors, fishermen and campers as summer houses are being built.

 The maximum depth of the lake is 110 m.
-The water is of such good quality, that it doesn't need the full industrial purification in order to be used for drinking.
-The lake surface is known for the striking, blue color.
+The water is of such good quality that it does not need the full industrial purification in order to be used for drinking.
+The lake surface is known for its striking, blue color.

 In the immediate proximity of the lake the photovoltaic solar power plant "Brana Lazići" was built.
 Location, at an altitude of 880 m, was chosen in 2014 when the conceptual design was also drafted.
-First 110 kWh became operational in 2016, with the remaining 220 kWh added in 2017, bringing the total installed capacity to 330 kWh.
+The first 110 kWh became operational in 2016, with the remaining 220 kWh added in 2017, bringing the total installed capacity to 330 kWh.
 The plant has 1.152 solar panels which cover 5,700 m2.

 The lake is accessible from the directions of Kaluđerske Bare and Perućac, by the curvy roads through the surrounding conifer forests.
 The entire lake is encircled by the paved road, which connects all five bays.
 In the vicinity are also several scenic viewpoints, mountaineering paths, everglades and several preserved old wooden cabins (brvnare).